Bachelor of Speech PathologyBachelors Degree

 Demonstrate an understanding of health inequalities and indigenous health (worldwide)

-Students will complete approximately 1 000 hours of professional placement in various settings throughout the four years of study.
-These settings include but are not limited to the SCU Health Clinic on campus, public hospital, private practice, community health, rehabilitation centres, aged care facilities, schools and rural health locations.
+Students can complete up to 1,000 hours of professional placement in various settings throughout the four years of study.
+These settings include, but are not limited to, the Southern Cross University Health Clinic on campus, public hospitals, private practice, community health, rehabilitation centres, aged care facilities, schools and rural health locations.

 Professional experience placements require students to fulfil certain pre-requisites prior to attending any placements.
 Before applying for this course, it is important that you understand what these requirements are.

 The Bachelor of Speech Pathology enables students to develop an understanding of the theoretical and practical components of speech pathology, with a focus on both general and specialist knowledge and skills.
-The course shares components with existing SCU degrees such as the Bachelor of Occupational Therapy, and the Bachelor of Clinical Sciences.
+The course shares components with other Southern Cross University degrees such as the Bachelor of Occupational Therapy, Bachelor of Podiatry and the Bachelor of Clinical Sciences (Osteopathic Studies).

-Arts and science-based units are included in the course.
-Threaded through the course, are principals of evidence-based practice, cultural competency, multi-modal communication and holistic perspectives of functioning.
+Arts and science-based units are included in the course, for example phonetics and linguistics, audiology and neurology for speech pathology.
+Embedded throughout the course are principals of evidence-based practice, cultural competency, multi-modal communication and holistic perspectives of functioning.